Easy to Use Video Redaction Software is a Must

 AI-based Video redaction software is an AI application software that uses pattern matching to locate specified objects contained within a video.
 Police officers enter the data to be edited from their videos such as private citizen’s identities, undercover officers, or even classified material not available for public consumption.
 The target data is used by the software to scan the video for matching images.
 These images are then blurred or pixilated as required throughout the entire video sequence.
 When redaction occurs in video footage through AI applications, it is thorough and complete, as if it had never been recorded.

 Redaction software applications while making the job of video editing much easier, it is still under the control and supervision of dedicated police officers.
-The AI based software often includes machine-learning intelligence which can improve the applications usefulness and targeted behaviors over time.
+The AI-based software often includes machine-learning intelligence which can improve the application’s usefulness and targeted behaviors over time.
 While these applications are tools that can help manage the data that is collected through body cameras and other types of video evidence equipment.

 How is Video Redaction Software Used in Law Enforcement?

-Law enforcement uses video redaction software applications to protect the privacy of ordinary citizens, minor children and even undercover police officers or detectives.
+Law enforcement uses video redaction software applications to protect the privacy of ordinary citizens, minor children, and even undercover police officers or detectives.
 With the Freedom of Information Act (FOIA) requests on the rise, some jurisdictions are often compelled to comply within a certain time frame by local court rulings.
-When releasing video of crimes for public consumption, care must be taken to protect the public, the innocent, and those who are involved in the case but not directly in the act of committing the crime.
+When releasing a video of crimes for public consumption, care must be taken to protect the public, the innocent, and those who are involved in the case but not directly in the act of committing the crime.

-Police officers check the footage from their body cameras and other surveillance equipment for personally identifying information.
+Police officers check the footage from their body cameras and other surveillance equipment for personally-identifying information.
 An example could be the faces of minors or innocent bystanders.
 To protect their privacy AI-based video redaction software is designed to accept faces or other photographic images as data structures or data points to search for within its algorithms.
-For each set of data points found, it matches the image then blurs it to the privacy settings put in by the officer be in a blur or a complete black out.
+For each set of data points found, it matches the image then blurs it to the privacy settings put in by the officer be in a blur or a complete blackout.

-Video Redaction Software is a Must Have for Effective Policing
+Video Redaction Software is a Must-Have for Effective Policing

 Body cameras joined police forces to protect law enforcement officers from allegations of misconduct and also to protect the public if an officer decides to use excessive force.
-These cameras have also become a way to gather direct evidence, a non-partial eye-witness to the crime or events, so this information can be made available to the courts, prosecutors and attorneys.
+These cameras have also become a way to gather direct evidence, a non-partial eye-witness to the crime or events, so this information can be made available to the courts, prosecutors, and attorneys.
 Evidence that was once thought of as only available to the judicial system, now more often, through FOIA requests, has become more public and mainstreamed through social media and news outlets.

-The video documentation collected by body cameras is often crucial evidence, not only for convictions of possible criminal conduct, but possibly explaining any behaviors or aggravating factors which created the opportunity for the crime to occur.
+The video documentation collected by body cameras is often crucial evidence, not only for convictions of possible criminal conduct but possibly explaining any behaviors or aggravating factors which created the opportunity for the crime to occur.
 The video protects both the public and the officer on duty who is doing their best to follow training protocols.
 Should any accusations arise from either party, there is corroborating evidence to speak an unbiased truth as to the sequence of events that occurred.

 Benefits of Video Redaction Software